-What Do We Do?
+What We Do

-- We organize neighborhood beautification days and other initiatives to make Brush Park a great place to live.
+We host events to help our neighbors connect with each other, such as our Annual Holiday Party and Summer Gathering.
+We organize neighborhood beautification days and other initiatives to make Brush Park a great place to live.